Advertiser Disclosure

 Dining and Drinks at LAS Airport

-LAS has more than 65 restaurants, bars, cafes, and grab-and-go kiosks, with most located at the departure concourses.
-If you’re looking for somewhere to grab a bite outside the secure area, the Terminal 1 Esplanade is the place to go.
+LAS has more than 95 restaurants, bars, cafes, and grab-and-go kiosks, most of which are in the departure concourses.
+If you’re looking for somewhere to grab a bite outside the secure area, the Terminal 1 esplanade is the place to go.

-View the restaurants available in each terminal/concourse on the LAS airport website.
+View the restaurants in each terminal and concourse on the LAS airport website.

 LAS Wi-Fi and Charging Stations